 In order to market any products outside of the United States, our collaborator, Grünenthal, and we must establish and comply with numerous and varying regulatory requirements of other countries regarding safety and efficacy.
-In October 2012, we received notice from the EMA that Zalviso was eligible for centralized European review.
+In October 2012, we received notice from the EMA that Zalviso was eligible for centralized European review, and in July 2014, Grünenthal filed Marketing Authorization Application, or MAA, under the centralized procedure in the EU.
 Outside of Europe, clinical trials conducted in one country may not be accepted by regulatory authorities in other countries, and regulatory approval in one country does not mean that regulatory approval will be obtained in any other country.
 Approval processes vary among countries and can involve additional product testing and validation and additional administrative review periods.
 Seeking foreign regulatory approval could result in difficulties and costs for us and require additional non-clinical trials or clinical trials, which could be costly and time consuming.
 Regulatory requirements can vary widely from country-to-country and could delay or prevent the introduction of our products in those countries.
 While Grünenthal does have products approved in international markets, we do not have any product candidates approved for sale in any jurisdiction, including international markets, and we do not have experience in obtaining regulatory approval in international markets.
 Grünenthal's experience in international markets does not guarantee regulatory approval or compliance with regulatory requirements in international markets or to obtain and maintain required approvals, or if regulatory approvals in international markets are delayed, our target market will be reduced and our ability to realize the full market potential of our products will be harmed.